CostaBru/knapsack/README.md

 Taking into account that the size of ``w points`` subset is less then set ``1..C`` the new algorithm requires less iterations and memory to find the optimal solution.

-The main driver of exponential growth is the count of new distinct sums generated after each iteration of ``Nth`` item.
+The primary factor contributing to the exponential growth of the algorithm is the increasing number of distinct sums generated after each iteration of the ``Nth`` item.

-Because the partition function of each existing sum grows as an exponential function of the square root of its argument, the probability of new sum generated be an unique falls down dramatically when count of sums grows up.
+As the partition function of each existing sum increases exponentially with respect to the square root of its argument, the likelihood of generating a new, unique sum diminishes as the number of sums increases.

-This limitation function is non linear and it is the subject for further work.
+This non-linear limitation of the algorithm is an area for further study.

 In case of ``T`` dimensional knapsack, each new dimension added decreases this limitation effect significantly.

 Having that, we can state that the best case for knapsack is all duplicate weights in given set.
 The complexity is ``O(N**2)``,  in that case.

-On the other hand, the super-increasing sequence of weights [10] can be solved in ``O(N LogN)``.
+On the other hand, the super-increasing sequence of weights [10] can be solved in ``O(N LogN)`` in case of a single dimension.

 <details>
   <summary> Super-increasing sequence definition </summary>